digitalnomad369/kmeans/README.md

 3. __nearest_centroid__ (this function finds the closest centroid to each point of all the centroids)
 4. __cluster_scatterplot__ (this function helps to plot and visualize the clusters)

+- __Initialization procedure___: the code blocks in the initialization procedure is used to initialize the initial number of clusters and iterations.
+It is also used to get the following input from the user:
+1. the name of the dataset they want to use.
+2. their desired number of clusters.
+3. their desired max number of iterations.

+Random centroids is also initialized from the csv file and added to the 'centroids' list.

+__Implementation of the k-means algorithm__:
+in this code block you will:
+1. iterate through the number of iterations,
+2. find the closest centroid to each data point and assign the target point to that centroid's cluster,
+3. calculate the new mean of all points in the cluster,
+4. visualize the cluster after each iteration,
+5. and initialize the final cluster data

+__Display results__:
+1. Print the number of countries belonging to each cluster;
+2. Print the list of countries belonging to each cluster;
+3. Print the mean life expectancy and birth rate for each cluster

 # References

 __Calculating Euclidean distance:__